martehvi/codepub-container-workshop/03-proxy-server/README.md

     driver: # Specifies the network driver to use for the network.
 It determines how containers in the network communicate with each other.
 ```

-Such a network can be added to a service by referncing the network-name in the `networks` part of the service.
+Such a network can be added to a service by referencing the network name in the `networks` part of the service.
 You can do this in the same manner as you did with ports.

 <details>
 <summary>✅ Solution</summary>